cloudbau/cloudbau.github.io/_posts/2017-03-20-ipvs-direct-routing-on-top-of-openstack.markdown

 investigating if it fits all our needs and scales/performs as well as we currently believe.
 In addition to that, we will also look a bit deeper into the proxy-protocol mentioned in the beginning to see if this is a better fit here.

+# UPDATE 2017-03-24

+After some more testing, we figured out that this scenario only works if one completely disables the iptables/port-security for all incoming connections on the ipvs-loadbalancer.
+In our testing case it happend to work with port-security, since all instances were located on the same hypervisor.
+It instantly stopped working as soon as we moved one of the apache2 servers to another hypervisor.
+After spending some time in debugging, we figured out that this is actually caused by the way tcp and iptables themselves work.
+Usually the iptables are implemented directly on the bridge before the tap interfaces of the instances.
+If all instances are on the same hypervisor, all packets cross the same bridge.
+Therefore there will be a SYN (client to loadbalancer and loadbalancer to apache2-server) and an ACK (apache2-server to client) on the same bridge and the connection is marked as "ESTABLISHED" by iptables, which will allow you to send more packets.
+If the loadbalancer and apache2 are on different hypervisors, the bridge before the tap interface of the loadbalancer will only forward the SYN, but never see an ACK and therefore all further packets will be marked as "INVALID" by iptables and dropped.
+Of course this only means that you need to disable port-security for the loadbalancer, since the bridge connected to the tap interface of the apache2-server will forward the SYN (forwarded from the loadbalancer) as well as the ACK (directed to the client) and the connection will be marked "ESTABLISHED"